thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 And this makes a lot of sense here.
 On one hand, the maximal possible improvement of the solution quality is bounded by the global optimum &ndash; once we have obtained it, we cannot improve the quality further, even if we invest infinitely much of an resource.
-On the other hand, in most practical problems, the amount of solutions that have a certain quality gets smaller and smaller, the closer said quality is to the optimal one.
+On the other hand, in most practical problems, the amount of solutions that have a certain quality gets the smaller the closer said quality is to the optimal one.
 This is actually what we see in [@fig:jssp_progress_rs_log]: The chance of randomly guessing a solution of quality&nbsp;$F$ becomes the smaller the better (smaller)&nbsp;$F$ is.

 From the diagrams we can also see that random sampling is not a good method to solve the JSSP.
 It will not matter very much if we have three minutes, six minutes, or one hour.
-In the end, the improvements we would get by investing more time would probably become smaller and smaller.
+In the end, the improvements we would get by investing more time would probably become smaller and the amount of time we need to invest to get any improvement would keep to increase.
+The fact that random sampling can be parallelized perfectly does not help much here, as we would need to provide an exponentially increasing number of processors to keep improving the solution quality.